PeachyTree/shiro/README.md

 # Celestia Discord Bot
-A Discord Bot with focus on Fun, Moderation, and Utility commands.
+A Discord Bot with focus on Fun, Moderation, Economy and Utility commands.

 This Discord Bot has over 120 commands, from Fun to Moderation, from Anime to Utility.